For sellers

 Free Basic in every listing.
 Premium when the buyer needs more.

-Run Basic by default; it answers "is this Mac what it claims to be."
-Upgrade to Premium when a buyer asks for hardware-health verification, or on high-value sales where the case-swap defense matters.
+Run Basic by default; it answers "is this Mac what it claims to be" and what the drive and battery report about their own wear.
+Upgrade to Premium when a buyer asks for burn-in data, or on high-value sales where the case-swap defense matters.

 Same download.
 Same app.
 Tier chosen after the preview runs.

-The free Basic report covers identity, authenticity, and spec match.
+The free Basic report covers identity, authenticity, spec match, and hardware health.
 That's enough for most listings.
-Upgrade to Premium on the same report URL when a buyer asks for hardware-health verification or burn-in data.
+Upgrade to Premium on the same report URL when a buyer asks for burn-in data.